Criminology and Social Justice

 Overview

 Passionate about justice?
 Got an analytical and questioning mind?
 Want to achieve great things with a career in the criminal justice system?
-With a BA Hons Top-Up Degree in Criminology and Criminal Justice, we’ll equip you with the skills and experience for success.
+A criminology degree can lead to jobs outside of criminal justice.
+It can include; social work, youth services, third sector, support services, local authorities and education.

-Build on the knowledge you learnt during your Foundation Degree, and continue to focus on enhancing your practical, work-based skills, academic understanding and professional abilities.
-For each module, you will concentrate on developing research, leadership and problem solving skills, preparing you for a rewarding career in criminal justice.
+Build on the knowledge you learnt during your Foundation Degree, and continue to focus on enhancing your academic understanding and professional abilities.
+For each module, you will concentrate on developing research, organisational, project management and problem solving skills, preparing you for a rewarding career in criminal justice.

 All our course content stays on top of the current trends and latest changes in the sector.
-You’ll learn from case studies and simulation exercises; close links with top employers and a range of talented guest speakers; and a mix of formal teaching and presentations.
+You’ll learn from case studies and up to date research and reports; the teaching team have close links with relevant employers to inform curriculum.
+A mixture of lecturers and seminars will take place at UCEN Manchester

-By the end of the degree, you will have everything you need to follow an exciting career path in the public or private or sector, working in forensic psychology, law enforcement, legal practice and across the prison, probation and civil services.
+By the end of the degree, you will have everything you need to follow an exciting career path in the public or private or sector, law enforcement and across the prison, probation and civil services.

 • Openshaw Campus